In West Virginia, Affordable Care Act (Obamacare) open enrollment is over, but you may still qualify for 2023 coverage.

-In 2018, the Trump administration made it easier to purchase "short-term insurance plans."
+In 2018, the Trump administration made purchasing short-term insurance plans easier.
 Short-term plans don’t have to cover preexisting conditions or the essential health benefits provided by Obamacare plans.
-In the past, short-term plans were allowed to last only three months but under new rules, you can purchase a non-ACA compliant “short term” plan that lasts as long as three years.
+In the past, short-term plans were allowed to last only three months, but under new rules, you can purchase a non-ACA-compliant “short-term” plan that lasts as long as three years.

 Remember, if your income is very low, you may qualify for free or low-cost coverage through Medicaid in West Virginia.

-The Biden administration is greatly increasing enrollment assistance plans, making it much easier to get the information you need to get covered.
+The Biden administration has greatly increased enrollment assistance, making it much easier to get the information you need to get covered.
 To connect with local support resources, see How To Sign Up for Obamacare in West Virginia.